Indigenous Studies Graduate Certificate

 - a letter stating your interest in Indigenous studies and its relationship to your graduate course of study;

-- a current advising report;
+- a current copy of your KU advising report;

 - a letter of support from your graduate degree program.